 Shops in the southern section of Cardo Maximus and Mount Lebanon in the background (see other images of Cardo Maximus in the introductory page)

 Cardo Maximus divided Anjar into two halves having different characteristics; the eastern one housed a series of palaces and public buildings including a mosque and baths; the western one was reserved to living quarters and barracks.
 Trading activities were centred along Cardo Maximus where a series of shops have been reconstructed.
-The monumental part of the eastern half seems to have been completed, whereas the living quarters and the barracks were not fully in place when in 744 the Umayyads began to lose control of the Caliphate and the construction of Anjar was stopped (but perhaps it had already slowed down after the death of Caliph Walid in 715).
+The monumental part of the eastern half seems to have been completed, whereas the living quarters and the barracks were not fully in place when in 744 the Umayyads began to lose control of the Caliphate and the construction of Anjar was stopped (but perhaps it had already slowed down after the death of Caliph Walid I in 715).

 The two main streets of Anjar were embellished with materials taken from ancient monuments in the Bekaa Valley.
 It was not necessary to go as far as Baalbek to find columns and capitals because other Roman towns and villas were close at hand.
-The Byzantine capitals came from churches, but some of them might have been made on purpose for Anjar, considering that Walid largely relied on Christian architects and craftsmen when he built the Great Mosque of Damascus.
+The Byzantine capitals came from churches, but some of them might have been made on purpose for Anjar, considering that the Caliph largely relied on Christian architects and craftsmen when he built the Great Mosque of Damascus.

 Great Palace, the assumed residence of the Caliph: main hall

 In one of these buildings are seen the remains of two columns of white marble one foot and a quarter in diameter.
 The whole seems to have been constructed in modern times.
 Burckhardt